-Habitat for Humanity for San Luis Obispo County (HFHSLOCO) is an affiliate of Habitat for Humanity International (HFHI), a nonprofit, housing ministry founded on Christian principles.
+Habitat for Humanity San Luis Obispo County (HFHSLOCO) is an affiliate of Habitat for Humanity International (HFHI), a non-profit, housing ministry founded on Christian principles.
 HFHI seeks to eliminate poverty housing and homelessness from the world, and to make decent shelter a matter of conscience and action.
 Habitat has built over 500,000 houses around the world, providing 2,500,000 people with safe, decent, affordable shelter.

-Seeking to put God’s love into action, Habitat for Humanity for San Luis Obispo County brings people together to build homes, communities, and hope.
+Seeking to put God’s love into action, Habitat for Humanity San Luis Obispo County brings people together to build homes, communities, and hope.

 Bringing People Together

 The focus of Habitat’s mission is not simply the construction of houses, but also the development and empowerment of people and communities.
 Habitat is invested in the people involved in our work: both the partner families who purchase Habitat homes, and those involved in the volunteer construction on those houses.
 Habitat seeks to break down communication barriers and form partnerships among people from all walks of life.

 Using volunteer labor and tax-deductible donations of money and materials, Habitat for Humanity builds and rehabilitates homes with the help of future homeowners.